MoravianUniversity/cost_sharing/docs/usecases.md

 ---

-### UC-GROUP-005: Add Member to Group (Existing User)
+### UC-GROUP-005: Add Member to Group
 **Actor**: Authenticated User (must be group member)
-**Precondition**: User is logged in, is a member of the group, and target user already has an account
+**Precondition**: User is logged in and is a member of the group
 **Main Flow**:
 1. User provides email and name of person to add
 2. System validates email format
 3. System checks if user with email already exists
+4. If user does not exist, system creates new user account:
+   - Email and name from input
-4. System checks if user is already a member of the group
+5. System checks if user is already a member of the group
    - If user is already a member: System returns 409 Conflict with error message
-5. If not already a member, system adds user to group
+6. If not already a member, system adds user to group
-6. System returns member information and `isNewUser: false`
+7. System returns member information

-**Postcondition**: Existing user is added as group member
+**Postcondition**: User (existing or newly created) is added as group member

 ---

-### UC-GROUP-006: Add Member to Group (New Placeholder User)
-**Actor**: Authenticated User (must be group member)
-**Precondition**: User is logged in, is a member of the group, and target user does not have an account
-**Main Flow**:
-1. User provides email and name of person to add
-2. System validates email format
-3. System checks if user with email exists
-4. If user does not exist, system creates placeholder account:
-   - Email and name from input
-   - `is_placeholder` = true
-   - `oauth_provider_id` = NULL
-5. System adds placeholder user to group
-6. System returns member information and `isNewUser: true`

-**Postcondition**: Placeholder user account is created and added as group member

----

-### UC-GROUP-007: Remove Member from Group (Self)
+### UC-GROUP-006: Remove Member from Group (Self)
 **Actor**: Authenticated User (removing themselves)
 **Precondition**: User is logged in, is a member of the group, is not the creator, and is not involved in any expenses
 **Main Flow**: